IN THE TOWN OF KAVALA

 MUSEUMS: There are a couple of interesting museums one may wish to visit: the Archeological Museum and the Tobacco Museum.

 SHOPPING: If interested in shopping, the main commercial thoroughfare is Omonoias street as well as the small streets to the south of it (towards the waterfront).
-Shops are open are open every morning, Monday to Saturday from 9am to 2pm.
+Shops are open every morning, Monday to Saturday from 9am to 2pm.
 They are also open, following an obligatory siesta which Greeks are very fond of, on Tuesday, Thursday and Friday evenings from 5:30-9:30pm.
 All shops are closed Sundays.
 Bargaining is common among Greeks as long as it does not take an aggressive and persistent form.

 BANKING HOURS-CURRENCY EXCHANGE: Banks are open to the public Monday to Saturday during the hours 8am-3pm.
 Participants of the program can use the plethora of ATMs which can be found all around town.
 For those who have cash other than euros (e.g., dollars), the only bank in town they can exchange it is the Bank of Greece (Trapeza Tis Ellados, in Greek) located at 26 Megalou Alexandrou Street, a pedestrian street in the center of the town.